Chart Color Schemes

 The level of general health in Bardwell Valley is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Bardwell Valley shows better-than-average health results, with both younger and older residents having low rates of common health issues.
+Bardwell Valley shows better-than-average health outcomes for both younger and older age groups, with low prevalence of common health conditions.
+Approximately 51% (~1,313 people) have private health cover, compared to Greater Sydney's 54.1%.

 Frequently Asked Questions - Health